Mucor

-Mucor is a microbial genus of approximately 40 species of molds in the family Mucoraceae.
-Species are commonly found in soil, digestive systems, plant surfaces, some cheeses like Tomme de Savoie, rotten vegetable matter and iron oxide residue in the biosorption process.
+Mucor is a microbial genus of approximately 40 species of molds and dimorphic fungi in the family Mucoraceae.
+The genus includes both pathogenic and avirulent species, and some members of it can be utilized in biotechnical applications.
+These fungi are commonly found in soil, digestive systems, plant surfaces, some cheeses like Tomme de Savoie, rotten vegetable matter and iron oxide residue in the biosorption process.

 Description

-Colonies of this fungal genus are typically white to beige or grey and fast-growing.
-Colonies on culture medium may grow to several centimeters in height.
-Older colonies become grey to brown in color due to the development of spores.
+Colonies of this fungal genus are typically yellow, beige or grey.
+They are characterized by rapid growth and sporulation in high aw environments, and they reproduce both sexually and asexually.